foundation/foundation-sites/docs/pages/prototyping.md

 ## Font Styling

-You can use font styling to style a text.
+You can use font styling to style your text.
 You can change the font styling by adding `font-normal`, `font-bold`, `font-italic` to an element.
 You can also wider the text of an element with `font-wide`.

 ```html_example
 <p class="font-wide">Lorem ipsum dolor sit amet, consectetur adipisicing elit.</p>